 Depilatory Creams (Nair/Veet) – Chemicals that temporarily remove hair by dissolving it.

-Depth of Focus – The distance from the laser to the skin.
+The depth of Focus – The distance from the laser to the skin.

 Deep Pore Cleansing – A skin treatment that may include products to allow for a deeper concentration of pore cleansing and of the skin’s surface.